jmcerrejon/misapuntesde/src/2013/11/kano-raspberry-pi-kit-for-kids-in-the-house.md

 ---
 id: 315
 title: KANO.
 Raspberry Pi Kit for kids in the house
+description: KANO.
+Raspberry Pi Kit for kids in the house
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-11-20 10:30:00